vishal-vaghasiya/interview-questions-ios/Swift.md

 ---

-## 102. What is Equatable and Hashable?
+## 102. What are Equatable and Hashable?

 ### Answer:
 Equatable allows comparing two instances.
-Hashable allows using objects in Set or Dictionary.
+Hashable allows using objects in a Set or a Dictionary.

 ### Example:
 ```swift